Sushmey/RecipeByIngredients/README.md

 # Recipe By Ingredients
 Website that helps you find recipes based on the ingredients that you have at your home.
 <br>
-Made with the help of [spoonacularAPI](https://spoonacular.com/food-api) and Bootstrap.
+Made with the help of [spoonacularAPI](https://spoonacular.com/food-api) and Bootstrap Twitter
 <br>
 [Check out the website!](https://recipebyingredients.herokuapp.com)
 <br>